jonathanhogg/flitter/README.md

 - `mako` - for templating of the GLSL source
 - `pyserial` - for talking to DMX interfaces and lasers
 - `loguru` - because the standard library `logging` is just too antiquated

+and the install-time dependencies are:

+- `cython` - because half of **flitter** is implemented in Cython for speed

 ## The Language